This post and its photos may contain affiliate links, view our disclosure policy.

-Are you looking for some fun and entertaining New Year’s Eve Ideas for Kids?
+Are you looking for some fun and entertaining New Year’s Eve Ideas for Kids (besides watching the ball drop)?

 You don’t have to go to an extravagant party to make New Year’s special.
-I love spending New Year’s at home (warm and cozy).
+I love spending New Year’s at home (warm and cozy and if you have younger children – so necessary!)

-Oh, and this post includes a FREE New Year’s Eve Placemat Bundle to make the festivities even better!
+Oh, and this post includes free printables!
+Snag this FREE New Year’s Eve Placemat Bundle to make the festivities even better!
 (You can download it at the end of this post.)

 1. New Year’s Activity Mat

-Put this activity mat in front of the kids during snack time and let the fun begin.
+Put these fun craft activity mats before the kids, break out the party food, and let the fun begin.
 (These printables come free in our New Year’s Activity Bundle, which you can score at the end of this post).

 This activity placemat includes: